 In a music therapy internship, an intern's duties primarily depend on the directives of a manager or supervising staff.
 Typically, they are responsible for gaining industry insights and practical experience while performing support tasks such as answering calls and correspondence, preparing and processing documents, conducting research and analysis, setting-up instruments and other devices, and running errands as needed.
 They may also assist and work with clients under the supervision of a therapist.
 Moreover, they must understand and adhere to the facility's policies and regulations, including its vision and mission.

 These skill sets are where the common ground ends though.
-A staff occupational therapist responsibility is more likely to require skills like "rehabilitation," "cota," "direct patient care," and "acute care."
-Whereas a music therapy internship requires skills like "mental health," "individual therapy sessions," "group therapy sessions," and "substance abuse."
-Just by understanding these different skills you can see how different these careers are.
+The responsibilities of a staff occupational therapist are more likely to require skills like "rehabilitation," "cota," "direct patient care," and "acute care."
+On the other hand, a job as a music therapy internship requires skills like "mental health," "individual therapy sessions," "group therapy sessions," and "substance abuse."
+As you can see, what employees do in each career varies considerably.

 Music therapy interns tend to reach similar levels of education than staff occupational therapists.
 In fact, music therapy interns are 4.5% less likely to graduate with a Master's Degree and 0.2% more likely to have a Doctoral Degree.